DanishUnicorn/fbcpq/README.md

 - It is advised to verify the information and consult additional resources where necessary.

 Enjoy!
-- Please enjoy reading the notes and feel free to reach out if you have any questions.
+- Please enjoy reading the notes and feel free to reach out through Git, if you have any questions.
 Take care! xD